springload/draftjs_exporter/README.rst

     pip install draftjs_exporter

 You will also need to install a backing engine.
-The exporter supports lxml, and BeautifulSoup + html5lib. lxml is the most performant, but it requires ``libxml2`` and `libxslt`` to be available on your system.
+The exporter supports html5lib via BeautifulSoup, and lxml. lxml is the most performant, but it requires ``libxml2`` and `libxslt`` to be available on your system.

 .. code:: sh

-    # For BS4 + html5lib,
+    # For html5lib,
-    pip install 'beautifulsoup4>=4.4.1,<5' 'html5lib>=0.999,<=1.0b10'
+    pip install 'html5lib>=0.999,<=1.0b10' 'beautifulsoup4>=4.4.1,<5'
     # For lxml,
     pip install lxml